dbisu/pico-ducky/README.md

 5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid` to the `lib` folder on your S2 Nugget.

-6. Click [here](https://raw.githubusercontent.com/dbisu/pico-ducky/main/duckyinpython.py), press CTRL + S and save the file as `code.py` in the root of the Raspberry Pi Pico, overwriting the previous file.
+6. Click [here](https://raw.githubusercontent.com/HakCat-Tech/RubberNugget/main/duckyinpython.py), press CTRL + S and save the file as `code.py` in the root of the S2 Nugget, overwriting the previous file.

-7. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in the Pico.
+7. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in the S2 Nugget.

 8. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.